 Zecha-McCauley Scholarship (2003)

-This scholarship was established by Gerald McCauley '61 and Dr. Allen Zecha to honor a second-year business student with an interest in international business.
-The student who receives this scholarship must have a 3.0 or higher grade point average, good leadership qualities and good character.
+This scholarship was established by Gerald McCauley, class of 1961 and a former member of the Board of Trustees, and Dr. Allen Zecha, an entrepreneur and friend of the University, to honor a second-year business student with an interest in international business.
+The student who receives this scholarship must have a 3.5 or higher grade point average, good leadership qualities and good character.